 Clinical forms of cerebral palsy

-Since the term cerebral palsy cannot include all the variety of pathological changes that occur with this disease, for many years the search and development of an optimal classification of this suffering has been underway.
+Since the term cerebral palsy cannot include all the variety of pathological changes that occur with this disease, the search and development of an optimal classification of this suffering has been ongoing for many years.
 The first clearly defined classification of cerebral palsy belongs toS.
 Freud(96).
 It is based on clinical criteria.

 Classification of cerebral palsy(96)